Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-We remark that the coefficient $q_{23}$ is the same for $p_{23}$ and $p_{24}$ as well as $q_{33}$ for $p_{33}$ and $p_{34}$.
-Further we define the following, which enter in the stability result:
+Further we define the following {\black coefficients}, which enter in the stability result:

 With these preparations we can formulate our main result concerning the change of stability of the unstable straight motion equilibrium for the HTC values.
-This is a refinement of the result in \cite{MathiasT}, and implies `global controllability' of the straight motion in the sense that stabilization by the P-control is possible along any direction in the control parameter space, i.e., the positive quadrant of the $(\eps_\w, \eps_\psi)$-plane.
+This is a refinement of the result in \cite{MathiasT}, and implies `global controllability' of the straight motion{\black .
+This means} that stabilization by the P-control is possible along any direction in the control parameter space, i.e., the positive quadrant of the $(\eps_\w, \eps_\psi)$-plane. {\black In \S\ref{s:npDp} we will find that this remains valid for any $D_p>0$, and in \S\ref{s:thrusterpos} we will study the non-trivial impact of $x_T$.}

+{\black By stabilization of the straight motion we mean exponential asymptotic stability, up to symmetry in $\psi$ for $\eps_\psi=0$, of the equilibrium $(u,v,r,\psi)=(u_0,0,0,0)$ in \eqref{4DSystem}.
+Due to the linear stability principle this is equivalent to strictly negative real parts of the eigenvalues of $A$, or its 3D reduction $S$ for the case $\eps_\psi=0$.}